SavJackson/Udacity-Linux-Server-Configuration/README.md

   {Picture Here}
 + confirm line that says PasswordAuthentication is set to 'no'
 + sudo service ssh restart
-+ logout of Lightsail terminal
++ log out of Lightsail terminal

 #### While on the Lightsail website
 1. Click __networking__ within your AWS Instance
-2. Under firewall, clic 'Add another'
+2. Under Firewall, click 'Add another'
 3. Add a custom TCP with port 2200

 #### Within Vagrant Box